Skip to content

 Opposes

-Not yet in use.
+Not yet in use on the reforms.
 Marking someone as opposing would require a floor vote against the bill, a cosponsorship of a competing weaker version, or a documented public statement.
-Roll-call vote integration is next on the roadmap.
+The reforms rarely reach a floor vote, so for now their scoring stays with cosponsorship.
+The Issues section, below, does use floor votes where they exist.

 Unknown